 One of Holland America’s long-standing accolades has been the superior level of service provided by their crew and staff.
-This cruise didn’t disappoint in that category either, every crew member always said good-morning, may I help you, can I get you anything, without getting too friendly or intrusive that it makes you cringe upon each encounter.
+This cruise didn’t disappoint in that category either.
+Every crew member always said good-morning, may I help you, can I get you anything, without getting too friendly or intrusive that it made you cringe upon each encounter.

 Holland America is not an all-inclusive cruise line so plan to pay extra for specialty dining, soft drinks, alcohol & spirits, deluxe coffees and shore excursions.
 You can purchase various beverage and dining packages before or during your cruise, and you won’t feel nickel’d and dime’d during your vacation.
 One bottle of wine per person may be brought aboard at embarkation.

 As with most cruise lines, wifi is not complimentary.
 The wifi packages are reasonably priced and connectivity fairly consistent except in wilderness areas of course.
 One advantage of an Alaska cruise is that you’re still in the United States and you can use your phone for internet access.
 Just make sure to turn on Airplane mode when cruising the coast of British Columbia!

 My standard balcony stateroom, with a little extra balcony